spencerbraun/stats_notes/STATS200/Statistical_Inference_Estimation.md

 ###### Gibbs Sampling

-* Instead of relying on analyitically finding normalizing constant or using conjugates, can computationally find what the constant needs to be using Monte Carlo.
+* Instead of relying on analytically finding normalizing constant or using conjugates, can computationally find what the constant needs to be using Monte Carlo.
 We have a joint density that is hard to estimate.
 Suppose, though, that we can easily sample from the conditional distributions p(x|y) and p(y|x).
 * Gibbs Sampling alternates back and forth between the two conditional distributions:

 1. Choose starting value for $\theta_0$, usually $\bar{x}$